Subject and Object: Beginner’s Guide with Examples

 A. The common mistakes while using pronouns are:

-– Usage of noun without pronoun
+– Usage of a noun without the pronoun

-– Usage of wrong case of pronoun
+– Usage of the wrong case of the pronoun

 Q. How do you identify the subject object and verb?